randomparity/ai-review-hook/README.md

 This project provides a pre-commit hook for AI-assisted code reviews using the OpenAI API.

-# AI Review Hook

-This project provides a pre-commit hook for AI-assisted code reviews using the OpenAI API.

 ## Quick Start

 1.  **Install the hook** by adding the following to your `.pre-commit-config.yaml`: